Human-Connection/Human-Connection/concept/concept.md

 ### Jobs

-- Create, edit and delete Jobs
+- Create, edit and delete Jobs by an User
+- Handle Jobs as Part of Projects
+- Handle Jobs done by Organizations

 ### Projects